jameschen108/mlb-pitch-framing-analysis/README.md

 The model is v1's: the baseline logit enters as a calibration covariate, three crossed random intercepts compete for the residual.
 The engine is NUTS (numpyro) rather than variational Bayes, run on the shadow-zone subset with a non-centred parameterisation.

-That covariate's coefficient is estimated under a N(1, 1) prior, not fixed — so it is not an *offset*, which is a term whose coefficient is held at 1 by construction. v1's stored fit puts it at 1.031 ([`results/v1_fit_summary.csv`](results/v1_fit_summary.csv)).
-The freedom earns its keep, absorbing the slope part of the calibration S-shape in section 2 before the random effects see the residual, but it also means the second stage is not scoring the first stage's predictions untouched.
-A comparison against a fixed coefficient of 1 is not yet reported.
+That covariate's coefficient is estimated, not fixed — so it is not an *offset*, which is a term whose coefficient is held at 1 by construction.
+Fit freely it lands at **1.089, 95% interval [1.071, 1.107]**, which excludes 1 outright.
+The freedom earns its keep, absorbing the slope part of the calibration S-shape in section 2 before the random effects see the residual.

+Pinning it back to 1 and refitting changes the wording and nothing else.
+Per-catcher runs correlate at r = 0.9997, the largest single-catcher shift is 0.40 runs against a spread of 28.9, the top ten are the same ten, and P(τ_umpire > τ_catcher) moves from 0.4635 to 0.4615.
+The assumption was false and the estimator did not depend on it — which is the useful version of this finding, and a duller one than if the leaderboard had moved.
+Run on the train pool rather than on 2023, which has been spent ([`models/sensitivity.py`](models/sensitivity.py), [`results/sensitivity_slope.csv`](results/sensitivity_slope.csv)).

 The engine swap changes nothing and was never going to.
 On identical data the two engines agree on per-catcher effects at r = 0.9999, and variational Bayes understates the posterior standard deviation by 5%.
 What NUTS provides is posterior *samples*, which is what a probability like the one below requires.